Spread the love

 Tenby is a small town on the south coast of Wales.
 It is known for its beautiful beaches, medieval walls and cobbled streets.
 The town has a rich history that dates back to the 12th century, when it was founded by the Normans.
 The town’s walls and buildings are some of the most impressive examples of medieval architecture in the UK.
 Tenby is also home to a number of historical sites, such as the Tudor Merchant’s House and St. Mary’s Church.
 The town is also home to a number of contemporary attractions, such as the Tenby Golf Club and the Tenby Sea Life Centre.

-See also Experience the Thrill of Whale Watching in California's Coastal Towns
+See also Discovering the Best Shopping in California's Coastal Towns

 Porthcawl